-• Be admitted as a degree-seeking student;

-• Complete satisfactorily all other program requirements listed in the program of study (e.g. written or oral examinations, practicum, thesis, assessment requirements, etc.);

-• Achieve a cumulative grade point average of 3.0 in all graduate work;

-• Present no more than six hours of "C" grade (including + or - grades) toward a degree;

-• Include no more than nine credit hours in graduate transfer credit toward degree requirements; (Not applicable to the graduate programs in nurse anesthesia).

-• Apply for the degree with the registrar by the announced deadline and pay the graduation fee; and

-• All charges and fees owed to Saint Vincent College must be settled before the degree will be granted.
+- Be admitted as a degree-seeking student; - Complete satisfactorily all other program requirements listed in the program of study (e.g. written or oral examinations, practicum, thesis, assessment requirements, etc.); - Achieve a cumulative grade point average of 3.0 in all graduate work; - Present no more than six hours of "C" grades (including + or grades) toward a degree; - Include no more than nine credit hours in graduate transfer credit toward degree requirements; (Not applicable to the graduate programs in nurse anesthesia). - Apply for the degree with the Registrar by the deadline noted on the Academic Calendar and pay the graduation fee; and - All charges and fees owed to Saint Vincent College must be settled before the degree will be granted.